Preventing Pressure Ulcers – Working Together with Patients and Carers to Prevent Pressure Ulcers

 • Moisturise your skin.

-• Your pressure ulcer may need other treatments to help it to This could include dressings and referrals to other health professionals.
+• Your pressure ulcer may need other treatments to help it to heal.
+This could include dressings and referrals to other health professionals.

-• Ask your health care professional if you are unsure of any aspect of this care.
+• Ask your health care professional if you are unsure of any aspect of this care

 Are you at risk of developing a Pressure ulcer?